Getty Images/iStockphoto

 6. Customer health score

-The customer health score reveals if a customer sees value in the organization's product or service and if they actively use it.
+The customer health score reveals whether a customer sees value in the organization's product or service and if they actively use it.
 This metric -- primarily used by SaaS companies -- scores customers based on their likelihood to stay and grow with the brand or churn.

 These scores vary from company to company.
 But customer success teams should regularly discuss customers' health, look at other KPIs, potentially send out frequent longform surveys and arrange focus groups.
 Often, customer success teams don't know which customers need attention.
-They should understand the types of indicators to pay attention to, such as how long a customer uses the product for, how many different users engage with it and how many features they use.
+They should understand the indicators to pay attention to, such as how long a customer uses the product for, how many different users engage with it and how many features they use.

-An infographic showing the importance of customer feedback programs
+An infographic showing the importance of customer feedback programs.

 Customer health scores rely on honest customer feedback and require organizations to act on those comments.